 The 100-day project is a global art project.
 Every year, thousands of people from around the world take part.
 The idea is simple: you choose a creative project and do it every single day for 100 days.
 You can share your work on social using the hashtag #The100DayProject, but you don't have to.

-My goal for the project was to improve my observation skills.
+I took part in the project for the first time this year - I painted 100 portraits in 100 days.
+My goal was simply to improve my observation skills.
 Portraiture is possibly the most demanding subject - our brains are so finely attuned to faces that we can instantly tell when something is a bit off.
 You don't have that problem when you're painting a tree!
-My hope is that, at the end of the 100 days, I'll feel able to ask someone to sit for me for 30 minutes and not turn into a nervous wreck, because I will have developed a process that will carry me.

-Routine is key.
-I have a day job, and it often feels that this job gets all my energy, and art gets whatever is left at the end of the day - which often isn't much.
-I decided to flip this on its head and paint first thing in the morning, before I open my work emails.
-That works well for me.
-I don't always manage to complete the painting before work needs my attention, but once I've started, I feel compelled to go back to it, and it never feels like a chore.
+5. Don't ignore your diurnal rhythm.
+I have a day job, and it often felt like this job got all my energy, and art got whatever was left at the end of the day - which often wasn't much.
+I decided to flip this on its head and paint first thing in the morning, before I opened my work emails.
+That worked well for me.
+I didn't always manage to complete a painting before work needed my attention, but once I had started, I felt compelled to go back to it, and it never felt like a chore.
 I might just spend 10 minutes between Zoom calls here and there - the beauty of remote working!

-It's actually a good idea to build in breaks and not complete the painting in one go.
+6. It's a good idea to build in breaks.
 Breaks give the paper a chance to dry properly between layers, and they give me a bit of distance from the painting.
 That makes it easier to spot mistakes and reduces the risk of overworking.

-For portraits, good drawing is essential, and it's the hardest bit.
-I usually spend a lot more time on drawing than on painting.
+8. For portraits, good drawing is essential, and it's the hardest bit.
+I would almost always spend a lot more time on the drawing than on the painting.

-Oh, and as regards social media - I don't feel like posting my work every day.
-When I did that for the Strada Easel Challenge, it felt quite limiting and made me less willing to experiment and make mistakes.
-So now I just post a reel where I flick through the paintings I've done that week.
+10. Posting on social media is optional.
+I didn't want to post my work every day, because I knew that it would make me less willing to experiment and make mistakes.
+So I just posted a reel once a week where I flicked through the paintings I had just done.
 You can watch them here.